Walther PPQ

-The Walther PPQ ([ˈvaltɐ], Polizeipistole Quick Defence / Police Pistol Quick Defence) is a semi-automatic pistol developed by the German company Carl Walther GmbH Sportwaffen of Ulm for law enforcement, security forces and the civilian shooting market as a development of the Walther P99.
-It is available in 9×19mm Parabellum, 9×21mm, .40 S&W, and .45 ACP chamberings.
+The Walther PPQ ([ˈvaltɐ], Polizeipistole Quick Defence / Police Pistol Quick Defence) is a striker-fired semi-automatic pistol developed by the German company Carl Walther GmbH Sportwaffen of Ulm for law enforcement, security/close protection and the civilian sport shooting market as a development of the Walther P99.
+It is available in 9×19mm Parabellum, 9×21mm, .40 S&W, .45 ACP and .22 LR chamberings.

-In 2021, Walther announced that they would be discontinuing the PPQ in favor of the new Walther PDP, or Performance Duty Pistol.
+In 2021, Walther announced that they would be discontinuing the PPQ in favor of the new Walther PDP.
+The PPQ was discontinued at the end of 2023, along with the P99 Final Edition.

 Product evolution

 The Walther PPQ is not a true new design.
 It shares its engineering principles and main features with the Walther P99QA variant of the P99 pistol that was introduced in 2000.
 However, unlike the P99QA, which utilized a partially cocked striker (like a Glock), the PPQ utilizes a fully cocked striker.
 There were many other modifications made to the design that were not seen on the Walther P99QA, like the re-designed grip, trigger guard and slide with forward (big) serrations made their combined appearance in 2008 in the Walther P99 RAD, a P99 variant made in Poland and marketed as a military sidearm proposition and the Walther P99Q police pistol.

 Due to product evolution the PPQ maintains compatibility with both P99 sights and P99 second-generation magazines and other accessories.

 The main innovation of the PPQ over the P99QA, P99 RAD and P99Q is its 'Quick Defense' trigger.